khayama/software/configR1Soft.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Configuring your filewall for R1Soft
+# Configuring your firewall for R1Soft
+{: #configuring-your-firewall-for-r1soft}

 When you install R1Soft, you need to configure your firewall so that R1Soft backup manager can access [https://activation.r1soft.com:443 ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://activation.r1soft.com:443).